 Commercial flights are now operating from the airport and ferry options are also available.
 Hotels have reopened, but accommodation options remain limited.
 If you’re considering travelling to Dominica, you should make sure you’ve made arrangements for accommodation and checked that it is still available.

-If you’re in Dominica, you should exercise caution and continue to follow the advice of the local authorities.
-While the security situation on Dominica has improved, particularly in the Roseau area, a daily curfew from 4pm to 8am remains in place.
-If you’re planning to travel to Dominica, you should consider your plans very carefully and have your own contingency plans in place.
-If you decide to travel, our ability to assist you is likely to be very limited, especially after UK consular staff depart on 6 October 2017 (see below).
+If you’re in Dominica, you should continue to exercise caution and follow the advice of the local authorities.
+While the security situation on Dominica has improved, particularly in the Roseau area, a daily curfew from 10pm to 6am remains in place.

 You can also contact the EOC at the following email address: email@example.com.